immune-gmbh/attestation-sdk/CONTRIBUTING.md

 5. Make sure your code lints.

 ## License
-By contributing to AttestationFailureAnalysisService, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to attestation-sdk, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.